John Tischke admires space cowboy culture

 Phaser

 Phaser is my very own, very special typeface.
-It was made in a Typeface Design course lead by Ben Kiel in which we were assigned to revive any typeface in the public domain according to a brief of our own creation.
-Mine was born out of the completely asinine idea to make a font for Cowboys vs. Aliens movies.
-I faced many unprecedented challenges throughout its development which I explore below—namely, what does a Cowboys vs. Aliens font look like?
-It is stupid, and I love it with all my heart.
+I made it in a Typeface Design course lead by the one and only Ben Kiel of XYZ Type.
+In the course, we were tasked with selecting any typeface within the public domain to revive according to a brief of our own creation.
+I chose to pursue the entirely asinine idea of making a font for Cowboys vs. Aliens movies.
+And so, Phaser was born.

 Phase 1: Research